devskrate/devskrate/_posts/2020-05-26-realmetv-specs.md

 ![RealmeTV Display]({{ site.baseurl}}/assets/images/realme/realmetv-design.jpg)

 **Software**:
-This smart TV comes with Andriod TV 9.0, which is Google’s latest OS for television sets.
+This smart TV comes with **Andriod TV 9.0**, which is Google’s latest OS for television sets.
 There are no additional skins on top and that's a good thing.
 It comes with Youtube, Prime Video, Netflix, and Live TV pre-installed.
 You can also download more apps and games from the play store.
 It also comes with chrome-cast built-in,to syn content of your phone with the TV.
 Since it is an android TV, It also comes with google assistant of hands-free voice commands.

 ![RealmeTV Display]({{ site.baseurl}}/assets/images/realme/realmeTV-software.jpg)